 Yet Over the horizon also creates interesting juxtapositions, by contrasting works of art from different periods: the 19th-century painter J.H.
 Weissenbruch is for example hung alongside the modern artist Jan Andriesse.

 In the early twentieth century, Piet Mondrian painted a number of sun-drenched luminist dunescapes, experimenting with ways of depicting light, both above the horizon and reflected in the sea.
 Artists like René Daniëls and J.C.J.
 Vanderheyden take a more conceptual approach to landscapes, which they tend to interpret in terms of "space."
 Take Vanderheyden’s two semicircular depictions of the sky and the sun, which create an exhilarating image of boundless space.
 Richard Long literally integrated the landscape in a work of art, by creating an installation of hundreds of sticks to be arranged on a floor.
 The landscape is thus at one and the same time origin and part of this piece — which was specially created for the Gemeentemuseum Den Haag.

 It is through this mix of styles that we make the stirring journey from Romantic painting via Impressionism and abstract art to conceptual art, and this idiosyncratic approach gives the exhibition its unusual diversity and power.
 Thus the theme of Over the horizon is a multilayered one: literally, it concerns the grandeur of landscapes in art, while conceptually, it has to do with the way in which a landscape — or rather physical reality — is distorted or manipulated so as to skew the viewer’s perception of reality.
-The exhibition will also show some of the museum’s latest acquisitions for the first time.
+The exhibition also shows some of the museum’s latest acquisitions.